 In general, the most common cause of acute ischemia injury to the myocardium is ACS as a result of an acute atherothrombotic event in the coronary arteries.
 Antiplatelet and anticoagulation therapies aiming to terminate or reverse the thrombotic process are the main strategy to ameliorate ongoing ischemia.
 In TTP, thrombocytopenia with various degrees of microthrombosis is universal, and is directly responsible for most of the cardiac complications, especially myocardial ischemia.
 Existing evidence suggests that the majority of these injuries are caused by microthrombosis in the microvascular beds and rarely involve large epicardial arteries.
 The safety and efficacy of antiplatelet and anticoagulation therapy in the setting of TTP and ongoing myocardial ischemia is still a topic of debate.

 In current practice, antiplatelet therapy is always considered in patients with TTP to prevent microthrombi formation.
 Aspirin is generally recommended for TTP patients as an antiplatelet agent.
 The effectiveness and safety of other antiplatelet agents remains less certain.
 In a landmark study published by Rock et al[28] , comparing plasma exchange with plasma effusion, all patients received dipyridamole (400 mg daily) and aspirin (325 mg daily) for a period of at least 2 wk as a standard therapy.
 Treatment and maintenance with both aspirin and dipyridamole is suggested by some studies to prevent relapses of TTP[29].
 Patients receiving aspirin and dipyridamole during the acute phase were noted to have lower mortality, and also ticlopidine maintenance was shown to prevent relapses after 1 year[30].
 Some authors even suggest intravenous infusion of dipyridamole as an adjunctive therapy[31].
-However, the mechanisms of thrombi formation in TTP may differ from atherothrombotic ACS, thus aspirin with dipyridamole may not have the same beneficial effects in TTP as it does fir ACS[32,33] .
+However, the mechanisms of thrombi formation in TTP may differ from atherothrombotic ACS, thus aspirin with dipyridamole may not have the same beneficial effects in TTP as it does for ACS[32,33] .
 Other P2Y12 receptor inhibitors, such as clopidogrel, prasugrel and ticagrerol have not been tested in treating acute cardiac involvement in TTP.
 Furthermore, these thienopyridine-derivatives (ticlopidine, clopidogrel, and prasugrel) are known to possess the potential of inducing acquired TTP[34].

 Unfractionated heparin (UFH) or low molecular weight heparin (LMWH) products have not been well studied in microvascular thrombi-induced myocardial injury in TTP, nor have GPIIb/IIIa inhibitors and direct thrombin inhibitors.
 Anticoagulation remains the treatment of choice for other thromboembolic disorders like antiphospholipid syndrome, cancer-associated thrombosis, and heparin induced thrombocytopenia.
 The risk of hemorrhage in the setting of thrombocytopenia in TTP with its pathological microthrombi formation leads to the dilemma for anticoagulation therapy.